MySQL Repair and Optimize Tables in phpMyAdmin

 - Click on the Structure tab.

-Many MySQL errors can be fixed by this process.
-It is recommended to perform these steps frequently to keep any database in good condition.
+This process can fix many MySQL errors.
+It is recommended that these steps are performed frequently to keep any database in good condition.

 Still Not Fixed?

 If you are using InnoDB as a storage engine, we have noticed an issue regarding database size.
-For various reasons, it occasionally occurs that memory allocated to a customer for database usage is not released when it is no longer required by the database.
-This memory does not appear as in use when the database size is viewed using phpMyAdmin, but since it is still allocated to the customer account, the server-side administrative tools will include it in calculations of overall database memory usage and determinations of whether or not an account has exceeded the database memory limits specified in the terms of Service.
+For various reasons, it occasionally occurs that memory allocated to a customer for database usage is not released when the database no longer requires it.
+This memory does not appear as in use when the database size is viewed using phpMyAdmin.
+However, since it is still allocated to the customer account, the server-side administrative tools will include it in calculations of overall database memory usage and determine whether an account has exceeded the database memory limits specified in the terms of Service.

 Pro Tip!
 The easiest way to free this "hidden" memory is to export the database information, completely clear the database, and re-import the information.
 This will cause phpMyAdmin and the server-side tools to report the actual database usage and prevent account deactivation due to the "hidden" memory usage.

 The repair/optimize function in phpMyAdmin will not correct this issue.
-The server-side tools report complete memory usage, which is the information required to determine the server's overall performance.
+The server-side tools report complete memory usage and the information required to determine the server's overall performance.
 That is why the server-side tools are used to determine usage for ToS compliance purposes.
-The phpMyAdmin does not correctly report all memory usage allocated to the account and is therefore not used for these calculations.
+The phpMyAdmin does not correctly report all memory usage allocated to the account and is, therefore, not used for these calculations.

 If you need further assistance, feel free to contact us via Chat or Phone: